Kropensaft/Kropensaft/README.md

-- 👋 Hi, I’m @Kropensaft
+- 👋 Hi, I’m Kropen
-- 👀 I’m interested in working out and alcoholism
+- 👀 I’m interested liver cirhosis and the Holy Roman empire
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, and actively trying not to kill myself over acyclic directed graphs
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I only collaborate on coup´s and revolutions in the Irish lands
 - 📫 How to reach me - Please dont reach me
 -